 1. The best in a decade.
 A dramatic reset in valuations has, in our view, created one of the most attractive entry points for stocks and bonds in over a decade.

 On track.
-Markets have powered through all the turmoil that 2023 has thrown at it.
-Through the first quarter, a diversified portfolio of global stocks and bonds has returned roughly +6%.
+Markets have powered through all the turmoil that 2023 has thrown at them.
+Through the first quarter, a diversified portfolio of global stocks and bonds has returned roughly +6% (in U.S. dollar terms).
 Over the last six months, that portfolio is up an even more impressive 10%.
 What is perhaps most encouraging is that stocks and bonds are both doing their jobs.
-Equities are driving appreciation (MSCI World +7.6%), while bonds are providing a stable ballast (global aggregate bonds +4.0%).
+Equities are driving appreciation (MSCI World +7.7%), while bonds are providing a stable ballast (global aggregate bonds +3.4%).

 We believe multi-asset portfolios are on track to continue outperforming cash and inflation this year.